Draggie306/CheatSheets/A level/source/Geography.md

 Further to this, interdependence with Thailand is very significant.
 The majority of these migrants are unskilled labourers - but both countries benefit bilaterally thorough the 4x greater minimum wage in Thailand.
 The growing textiles and service sector are supported by Laotians who remit money - 2% of GDP - which is used on the local scale of food and essential resources (building resilience in the long-term) and large agricultural machinery - essential in such an economy.

-Laos and Thailand also jointly manage the Mekong river, inheritly improving political relations.
+Laos and Thailand also jointly manage the Mekong river, inherently improving political relations.

 #### Opportunities
 - Laos has received FDI from Vietnam in over 400 investment projects